 - 8.1 Dispatching. - 8.11 Currently existing dispatching offices shall be continued and supported by the local parties as provided in local supplements.
-(See Addenda, Dispatch Hall Costs.)
+(See Addenda, Dispatch Hall Costs.) - 8.111 Effective August 1, 1999, all areas shall have seven-day ordering and dispatching procedures for Walking Bosses/Foremen.
+This means that orders for Sunday night shifts and Monday day shift will be taken on Sundays.

-- 8.111 Effective August 1, 1999, all areas shall have seven-day ordering and dispatching procedures for Walking Bosses/Foremen.
-This means that orders for Sunday night shifts and Monday day shift will be taken on Sundays. - 8.12 The employer shall have the right to select, assign and terminate Walking Bosses or Foremen to be used on a job and nothing in this Agreement shall be deemed to authorize or permit the establishment of a rotational system of employment of Walking Bosses or Foremen (as amended by the Letter of Understanding dated July 30, 2008, Dispatch of Walking Bosses/Foremen Locals 91, 92, and 98). - 8.121 An exception to Section 8.12 shall apply to the dispatch of hall workers in the Los Angeles/Long Beach area.
+- 8.12 The employer shall have the right to select, assign and terminate Walking Bosses or Foremen to be used on a job.
+Hall Walking Bosses/Foremen in Locals 91, 92, 98, shall be dispatched on a Rotational System, pursuant to local agreements.
+The Parties agree and reconfirm their commitment that in the event an employer requires the dispatch of a Walking Boss/Foreman with necessary skills for a particular operation, the local dispatchers will fulfill this request. - 8.121 An exception to Section 8.12 shall apply to the dispatch of hall workers in the Los Angeles/Long Beach, Port Hueneme, and Port of San Diego areas.
 The dispatch of such workers is governed by provisions of the local agreement. - 8.2 Registration. - 8.21 The local parties shall maintain a list of Walking Bosses/Foremen, such lists to include both casual or extra and steadily-employed workers. - 8.22 When additions to the registered list are to be made, the selection of such additional workers shall be made in accordance with provisions contained in local supplements. - 8.23 There shall be no reduction in the registered Walking Bosses/Foremen work force during the term of the Agreement except for normal attrition due to quits, deaths and retirements, and deregistration for cause.
-This does not preclude the parties from agreeing upon a reduction in force should unusual circumstances develop.
+This does not preclude the parties from agreeing upon a reduction in force should unusual circumstances develop. - 8.231 The provisions of Section 8.23 are subject to implementation of all applicable Pay Guarantee Plan provisions.

-- 8.231 The provisions of Section 8.23 are subject to implementation of all applicable Pay Guarantee Plan provisions. - 8.24 The Employers agree not to interfere with the Walking Bosses or Foremen's right to transfer their registration back to the longshore registration list provided, however, that Walking Bosses/Foremen shall at all times remain as an autonomous unit. - 8.25 To maintain his or her registration, each employee must continue to fulfill the standards of responsibility set forth in Section 1.
+- 8.24 The Employers agree not to interfere with the Walking Bosses or Foremen's right to transfer their registration back to the longshore registration list provided, however, that Walking Bosses/Foremen shall at all times remain as an autonomous unit. - 8.25 To maintain his or her registration, each employee must continue to fulfill the standards of responsibility set forth in Section 1.
 Failure to do so shall be cause for deregistration or transfer back to longshore registration. - 8.26 Individuals registered as Walking Bosses/Foremen will be considered probationary for a period of 1 year.
 During such year, the work record and capabilities of the probationary Walking Bosses/Foreman shall be subject to evaluation by the Employers.
 The Employers shall have the right at any time within the 1-year probationary period to have removed from the registration list of Walking Bosses/Foremen and returned to longshore registration any probationary Walking Bosses/Foreman who, in the opinion of the Employers, is considered to be unqualified.
 This right to return a probationary Walking Bosses/Foreman to longshore registration shall not require joint agreement.
 The probationary Walking Bosses/Foreman and the Union will receive a written explanation from the employer.
-All above actions are subject to discussion at the Joint Port Walking Bosses/Foremen's Labor Relations Committee.
+All above actions are subject to discussion at the Joint Port Walking Bosses/Foremen's Labor Relations Committee. - 8.3 Distressed port. - 8.31 The parties to this Agreement shall establish a work force adjustment procedure for any port which becomes a "low work opportunity port."
+Such procedure shall include matters such as transfer conditions, method of selecting workers for transfer to another port and qualification status for payments under the Pay Guarantee Plan.